 The stretch of the Madison Avenue I particularly enjoy begins in the Upper East side, at 93rd Street.

-Starting at 93rd Street, and continuing all the way down Madison to Central Park South, there is literally block after block of wonderful shopping!
+Starting at 93rd Street, and continuing all the way down Madison to Central Park South, there is literally block after block of fantastic shopping in Upper East Side!
 Whether you are searching for serious retail therapy, or just want to window shop, Madison Avenue NYC has it all!

 While many major designers have boutiques along Madison Avenue, there’s also unique shopping too!
 Here’s two of my favorite shops: